MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 The term _mission-critical_ refers to a [criticality classification](/azure/cloud-adoption-framework/manage/considerations/criticality) where a significant financial cost (business-critical) or human cost (safety-critical) is associated with unavailability or underperformance.

-A _mission-critical workload_ therefore describes a collection of application resources which must be highly reliable on the platform, striving to always be operational and available.
+A _mission-critical workload_ therefore describes a collection of application resources which must be highly reliable on the platform, and strive to always be operational and available.

-For example, a mission-critical workload with a 99.999% availability Service Level Objective (SLO) requires a much higher level of reliability and operational rigour than another workload with an SLO of 99.9%.
-However, there are obvious financial and opportunity cost implications associated with introducing greater reliability, and such trade-offs should be carefully considered in the context of workload requirements.

 ## What are the common challenges?